BATHS FOR HEALING

 10. Clay bath for detoxification and other purposes.
 This is really not a bath, but a clay application to the skin, which can be done in the bathtub, if desired, as it is quite messy.
 Clay is a very absorbant substance, and this treatment is used to remove some toxins through the skin.

 Clay can be very good for cystic or severe acne, for example, and to remove some infections, boils and other skin irritations.
 Clays also contain some nutrients, which may be absorbed into the body during a bath.
-However, clay is high in aluminum, so I do not recommend it very often.
+However, clay is high in aluminum, so we rarely recommend it.

 Preparation: Buy some facial or body clay.
 Mix it with distilled water, preferably, until it has the consistency of a paste.
 Then get in the tub to apply it, or you could apply it to the skin outside or somewhere else where it wonÕt be too much of a mess.
 Allow the clay to dry on the skin, usually for an hour or more.
 Then it can be washed off in the shower.

 Cautions: Most clay is high in aluminum.
-For this reason, I do not recommend clay baths much, at all.
+For this reason, we do not recommend clay baths much, at all.

 11. Ozone in bath water or in a steam bath to help oxygenate the body.
 Ozone or O3 can be added to any bath.
 This will provide the body with more oxygen, which is particularly helpful for cancer, strokes, and with some other conditions, as well.
 An advantage of ozone is that it is not too yin.
 A disadvantage is that it is a gas, so it will dissipate quickly in the air.